 The main thing with Goldfish tanks once you have the tank cycled is consistently monitoring your Nitrate and pH levels.
 Ammonia is generally a concern when you first cycle the tank or when you add new fish.
 Goldfish, due to their messiness and consistent desire to eat will produce a lot of waste.
 A full goldfish tank will usually end up running higher nitrate levels as a result.
 You want to test your nitrate levels regularly with a proper Aquarium Test Kit.
 Take care of your goldfish by ensuring your nitrates don’t go above 40.
 This will ensure you have the best water quality possible.

 Goldfish are cold water fish.
 Anything over 75 degrees for a Goldfish is going to stress out your fish.
 Goldfish actually have a large range of temperatures that they can live in.
-The range is generally from 50-75 degrees F. This means that if you keep your home at room temperature, you should be fine without having an Aquarium Heater in your tank.
+The range is generally from 50-75 degrees F, with the general ideal range being 65-72 degrees.
+This means that if you keep your home at room temperature, you should be fine without having an Aquarium Heater in your tank.

 There are two things we have to keep in mind with Goldfish tanks.
 If you live in a hotter climate, you may need to control the temperature in your aquarium in the summer.
 This may require an Aquarium Chiller or getting your specific room where your tank is to a cooler temperature with a mobile AC.
 If you live in a cold climate with very cold winters, you may want to consider having a heater handy when the temperatures get below freezing in your area.